 Education History: A Brief History of Ragged Schools

 Ragged schools is a name commonly given after about 1840 to the many independently established 19th century charity schools in the United Kingdom which provided entirely free education and, in most cases, food, clothing, lodging and other home missionary services for those too poor to pay.
+In many ways the movement embodied the notion of education as human development.

 Often they were established in poor working class districts of the rapidly expanding industrial towns.
-Lord Shaftesbury came to be the chairman of Ragged schools and championed the movement for thirty nine years.
+Lord Shaftesbury eventually came to be the chairman of Ragged schools and championed the movement for thirty nine years.
 Several different schools claim to have been the first truly free school for poor or ‘ragged’ people but free education is a tradition which spans time and culture.

 The ‘crippled cobbler‘ as he was sometimes called, began teaching poor children without charging fees, in 1818.
 Rev Dr Thomas Guthrie (1780-1873) of Edinburgh was also an early promoter of free schooling for working class children.
 He started one of the first Scottish free schools for the poor.